oracle/python-oracledb/doc/src/user_guide/exception_handling.rst

     DPY-4010: a bind variable replacement value for placeholder ":1" was not provided

 * Connection messages: The python-oracledb Thin mode connection and networking is handled by Python itself.
-Some errors portable accross operating systems and Python versions have DPY-prefixed errors displayed by python-oracledb.
+Some errors portable across operating systems and Python versions have DPY-prefixed errors displayed by python-oracledb.
   Other messages are returned directly from Python and may vary accordingly.
   The traditional Oracle connection errors with prefix "ORA" are not shown.
 For